 The OCBC Deferred Share Plan ("Plan") aims to increase the performance-orientation and retention factor in compensation packages of executives, and foster an ownership culture within the organisation.
+It also aligns the interests of executives to the sustained business performance of the Bank.
 Group executives holding the rank or equivalent rank of Assistant Manager and above, and any Group Executive Director selected by the Remuneration Committee are eligible to participate in the Plan.
-In 2008, the participants are executives of the Bank, selected overseas locations and subsidiaries.
+In 2010, the participants are executives of the Bank, selected overseas locations and subsidiaries.